Minimax Statistical Estimation under Wasserstein Contamination: Introduction

-These types of distribution shifts that are different from Huber's $\ep$-contamination model are reflected in a number of applied domains.
-Consider an example where we aim to classify tissue samples from hospitals as normal or cancerous; such as in the Camelyon17 dataset \citep{Bndi2019FromDO}.
-Different hospitals may exhibit differences in their imaging techniques---a systematic difference that ``shifts" every observation a bit, as opposed to one creating outliers.
-In this setting, the distribution shifts between hospitals might more reasonably be characterized by---for instance---a Wasserstein distribution shift rather than by Huber contamination.
+These types of contaminations may be reflected in a number of applied domains.
+Consider an example where we aim to classify tissue datapoints from hospitals as normal or cancerous; such as in the Camelyon17 dataset \citep{Bndi2019FromDO}.
+Different hospitals may exhibit differences in their imaging techniques---a systematic difference that ``shifts" every observation a bit, as opposed to creating outliers.
+In this setting, the contaminations between hospitals might more reasonably be characterized by---for instance---a Wasserstein contamination error rather than by Huber contamination.\footnote{See Section \ref{app: motivation wasserstein} in the Appendix for additional motivation.}

-These considerations have led to a large body of work on distributionally robust optimization (DRO) and estimators to overcome such challenges, see e.g., \cite{kuhn2019wasserstein,rahimian2019distributionally,chen2020distributionally}, and Section \ref{subsec: related work} for an overview.
-However, the fundamental limits of statistical estimation under Wasserstein-type distribution shifts, as measured through minimax risks, have been studied only in a few works, such as \cite{zhu2020robuststat,Liu2021RobustWE}.
+These considerations have led to a large body of work on distributionally robust optimization (DRO) and estimators to overcome such challenges, see for instance, \cite{kuhn2019wasserstein,rahimian2019distributionally,chen2020distributionally}, and Section \ref{subsec: related work} for an overview.
+However, the fundamental limits of statistical estimation under Wasserstein-type contaminations, as measured through minimax risks, have been studied only in a few works, such as \cite{zhu2020robuststat,Liu2021RobustWE}.
 Our work aims to deepen our understanding of this area.